ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 {: #fig-token title="Example of CWT Claims Set with EDHOC parameters."}

+### Processing in C

+When receiving an Access Token response including the "rs\_cnf" parameter, C checks whether it is already storing the authentication credential of RS, namely AUTH\_CRED\_RS, specified in "rs\_cnf" by value or reference.

+If this is not the case, C retrieves AUTH\_CRED\_RS, e.g., from the "rs_cnf" parameter if the authentication credential is specified therein by value, or from a further trusted source pointed to by the AUTH\_CRED\_RS identifier included in the "rs_cnf" parameter.
+After that, C validates the actual AUTH\_CRED\_RS.
+In case of successful validation, C stores AUTH\_CRED\_RS as a valid authentication credential.
+Otherwise, C MUST delete the access token.

+### Updated Access Rights

 If C has requested an update to its access rights using the same OSCORE Security Context, which is valid and authorized, then:

 * The response MUST NOT include the "rs\_cnf" parameter.